mmhshayer/mmhshayer.github.io/content/posts/docker-compose-nx.md

 3.Run `docker-compose exec <service-name> <command>` to execute a command inside a container.
 4.Run `docker-compose exec -it <service-name> bash` to open a bash shell inside the container.

-## Developement Environment Setup & Caveats
+## Development Environment Setup & Caveats

 In a typical development process using Docker Compose, the applications can live reload when a developer makes changes and saves their code.
 This live reloading capability is achieved through volume mapping, which allows the code changes made on the host machine to be reflected immediately inside the running containers.
 Here's how it works: